yzhedwin/PeerCode/assignments/assignment_3/README.md

 - Full authentication capabilities with email and password (unique email).
 - Users are able to create an account, login, logout, reset password, powered by Firebase's authentication and authorisation service.
 - Certain users have elevated administrative roles (maintainers) who has privileges to update and delete questions in the question repository.
-- Registered users are allowed to read questions from the question repository, but not add, update and delete.
+- Registered users are allowed to read questions from the question repository, but not add, update, or delete.
-- Unauthenticated and unauthorised users (those that who do not have an account) cannot access the question repository completely.
+- Unauthenticated and unauthorised users (those who do not have an account) cannot access the question repository completely.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).